 Law Lenz: Employment Law Done Right

 You have stumbled on the go-to podcast for all things employment law.
-Whether you’re an employer, HR professional, employee, or just curious about employment relations, we’ve got you covered.
+Whether you’re an employer, HR professional, or manager we’ve got you covered.
 Join Sanam, a seasoned employment lawyer, as she demystifies complex legal issues, deciphers employment legislation, shares practical tips, and presents real-world cases.
 With Law Lenz, you’ll gain the knowledge and skills needed to navigate employment law in New Zealand with confidence.
 Let’s ensure employment law is done right!
 Subscribe, follow, and tune in to harness employment relations in your workplace.

 Why subscribe?